savonet/book/quickstart.md

 ```

 The playlist can also mention special sort of files, using particular
-_protocols_ which are proper to Liquidsoap: those do not refer to actual files,
+_protocols_\index{protocol} which are proper to Liquidsoap: those do not refer to actual files,
 but rather describe how to produce files.
 For instance, a line of the form

 ```